neuronsimulator/nrn/docs/courses/neuron_scripting_exercises.rst

 Construct two single compartment neurons with Hodgkin-Huxley dynamics, one of which receives a current pulse at 2 ms, another which receives a current pulse at 10 ms. Ensure that both cells fire action potentials after the input.

-Now, using NetCon and ExpSyn, construct an inhibitory synapse between the two with the cell that fires later as the post-synaptic cell.
+Now, using :class:`NetCon` and :class:`ExpSyn`, construct an inhibitory synapse between the two with the cell that fires later as the post-synaptic cell.
 Choose a delay and strength such that the post-synaptic cell is inhibited from firing.
 Plot the membrane potentials vs time.

 .. _halfgap_mod_scripting_exercise: